 Recommended serving size leads to reduced consumption

-Larger portions and packages are important causes of the increase in the number of people with overweight and obesity.
+Larger portions and packages are an important cause of the increase in the number of people with overweight and obesity.
 How can this portion size effect be prevented?
-Behavioural economist Iris Versluis of Erasmus School of Economics conducted research on a number of measures for her thesis.
-Among others, it emerged that placing an image of the recommended proportion of the food on the packaging had the desired effect.
+Behavioural economist Iris Versluis conducted research on a number of measures for her thesis.
+Among others, it emerged that placing an image of the recommended serving size on the packaging had the desired effect.
 Versluis will obtain her doctorate on Thursday, 21 April 2016 at Erasmus University Rotterdam.

 The first thing Iris Versluis set out to do for her thesis was to better understand the portion size effect.
 According to her, one of the reasons why this effect occurs is because the portion size gives an indication of what would be the proper amount to eat.
 It is a social norm.
 People are reluctant to be seen as overeaters and clearing one’s plate is seldom viewed as overeating.
 The result?
 The larger the serving, the greater the amount eaten.

 Versluis concluded that reducing the influence of portion size and package size is difficult, but not impossible.
 People have the ability to control themselves, but they need a little help.
-They have to be encouraged in different ways to not base their eating behaviour on the serving size presented or in a lesser extent.
+They have to be encouraged in different ways to not base their eating behaviour on the serving size presented or to do so to a lesser extent.

 Reminding people of their dieting goals is another way to reduce the influence of portions.
-It had already been established that people who regularly diet are in better control of their food consumption, if they are reminded of their dieting goals.
+It had already been established that people who regularly diet are better able to control their food consumption if they are reminded of their dieting goals.
 A diet reminder of some kind can also prevent the portion size effect.
 Participants who from time to time viewed dieting product advertisements while eating from a large bag of M&Ms ate noticeably less, thus neutralising the influence of the portion size.